‘A real love story’: Florida couple celebrates 80 years of marriage

 Marge still calls Vic the “most wonderful man in the world.”

-When asked the secret to a long happy marrige, Vic Gerard replied: “Being lucky, being honest and take care of each other.”
+When asked the secret to a long happy marriage, Vic Gerard replied: “Being lucky, being honest and take care of each other.”